nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/jhpy9Hy8uEw/index.md

 ---
 title: Why did you choose the Scrum.Org track rather than the Scrum Alliance track?
+description: Explore why Scrum.org is the preferred choice for Scrum training over Scrum Alliance.
+Uncover insights from an insider's journey to effective certification!
 date: 2023-04-10
 videoId: jhpy9Hy8uEw
 url: /resources/videos/:slug